jtucci1210/full_stack_project/README.md

 ## Events

 * A group can host events that their members can sign up for via an RSVP.
+* Group's members can create events, and edit or delete events they have made.
 * After signing up, users can also change their mind and cancel their RSVP.

 ![event_join](app/assets/images/event_join.png)